Welcome to Wilderness First Aid

-Standard Wilderness First Aid is your introduction to managing medical emergencies in a remote environment.
-Unlike protocol-based urban first aid courses, you will learn to assess environment, resources, and patients to make knowledgeable decisions.
-At Coast Wilderness Medical Training, extensive scenarios and hands-on practice guarantee the best skill retention- when you need these skills, you will have them.
+Congratulations on choosing Red Cross Wilderness & Remote First Aid, including CPR-C - your introduction to managing medical emergencies in a remote environment!
+Unlike protocol-based urban first aid courses, you will learn to assess environment, resources, and patients and make knowledgeable decisions regarding patient care and trip planning.
+At Coast Wilderness Medical Training, our extensive scenarios and hands-on practice guarantee the best skill retention - when you need these skills, you will have them!

-• Standard WFA is a prerequisite for our Advanced Wilderness First Aid upgrade course.
+Standard WFA is also a prerequisite for our 20 hour Advanced Wilderness First Aid upgrade course.
 AWFA is the gold standard in pre-professional training, recommended for outdoor professionals, trip leaders, and hard-core adventurers.
-See your instructor for details.
+If this is of interest to you, please contact us, or speak to your instructor.

 This course takes place almost entirely outside, rain or shine.
 Tarp shelters will be set up if necessary, but you will still be out in the rain during scenarios.
 Dress appropriately.